-- The ELD teacher/specialist works with counseling staff on the best placement in classes to assure ELL success and on-time graduation.
-The ELD teacher/specialist also works collaboratively with ELLs, their parents/guardians, and the counseling staff about a student’s academic progress throughout their class schedule and achievement towards graduation, college and career readiness.
+- Works with counseling staff to determine the best placement in classes in order to assure ELL success and on-time graduation, and also works collaboratively with ELLs, their parents/guardians, and the counseling staff about a student’s academic achievement throughout their class schedule and progress toward graduation and college/career readiness

-- Students are supported in their high school classes by the ELD teacher/specialist and a bilingual paraeducator with classwork, homework, and testing.
-The ELD teacher/specialist also works with content area teachers to modify and accommodate instructional strategies and materials.
+- Supports students in their high school classes by working with content area teachers to modify and accommodate with instructional strategies and materials

-- The ELD teacher/specialist provides input on accommodations for standardized testing for graduation purposes (Smarter Balanced and End-of-Course tests in Math and Science).
+- Provides input on accommodations for standardized testing for graduation purposes (Smarter Balanced and end-of-course tests in ELA, math and science)

-- The ELD teacher/specialist administers required language proficiency tests, both the intake or placement test and the required annual test (the WELPA).
+- Administers required language proficiency tests, both the placement test and the required annual test (ELPA21)

-- When high school students who have transitioned (L4 on the WELPA) are experiencing challenges with their classes or need help arranging for credit retrieval, they or their parents/guardians are encouraged to contact the ELD teacher or their counselor for additional academic support.
+- Provides additional academic support to high school students who have transitioned (scored Proficient on the ELPA) and are experiencing challenges with their classes or need help arranging for credit retrieval; the student or their parents/guardians are encouraged to contact the ELD teacher/specialist